-Laptops are considered lost after missing for 5 consecutive school days.
-After 5 days, students/families are responsible to report the loss to MHA.
-Students/families are responsible for a lost laptop or charger and will be charged for replacement or repair costs.
+Laptops are considered lost if they are missing for an extended period.
+Students and families are responsible for reporting the loss to MHA and for any associated replacement or repair costs.
 Inappropriate use of the laptops will result in confiscation of the laptop and appropriate disciplinary measures.